V-Sekai/manuals/71 Decisions/71.05 Accepted 05/20200602-manage-backend-with-k3s.md

 sudo kubectl patch deployments/gocd-agent -p "$(cat gocd-agent-patch.yaml)"
 ```

 Make sure to enable the Agents when they come up on the GoCD Dashboard.
-Add every server to the "`developement`" environment.
+Add every server to the "`development`" environment.
 Also, assign linux servers to "`mingw`" and "`linux`".
 Assign the dind agents to "`dind`".

 For GitLab, go to https://ci.v-sekai.cloud/go/admin/security/auth_configs and select `Create new authorization configuration` -> `gitlab-auth-config` / `GitLab Authentication plugin` / follow documentation here: https://github.com/gocd-contrib/gitlab-oauth-authorization-plugin/blob/master/INSTALL.md - **Do not check Allow only known users to login yet**.
 If this works, you can skip the text auth step and corresponding passwd commands.